pyxidr/data-science-consulting-part1/README.md

 #### Using GNU Make

-In the root directory (where you will find the file `Makefile`), run simply `make populate_db`.
+In the root directory (where you will find the file `Makefile`), run simply `make make_dataset`.

 #### Manually

-In folder `data/processed`, run the following commands:
+In the root directory, run the following commands:

+1. `cd data/processed`
-1. `sqlite3 tutorial1.db`
+2. `sqlite3 tutorial1.db`
-2. `.read ../../src/sql/create_tables.sql`
+3. `.read ../../src/sql/create_tables.sql`
-6. `.quit`
+4. `.quit`
-7. `cd ../../src/python`
+5. `cd ../../src/python`
-8. `python make_dataset.py -d ../../data/processed/tutorial1.db -p "../../data/client" -V`
+6. `python make_dataset.py -d ../../data/processed/tutorial1.db -V`

 You can compact the database by running `sqlite3 tutorial1.db 'VACUUM;'` in folder `data/processed`.

 ### Running the analyses

-In RStudio, open project `notebooks/r/R.Rproj` and file `notebooks/r/analyses_v1.Rmd`.
+In RStudio, open project `notebooks/r/R.Rproj` and then file `notebooks/r/analyses_v1.Rmd`.
 Once you have opened this file, click on button Knit to produce an html version of the notebook.

 <a name="license" />